charliedidit/Chihiro-Momonai/README.md

-# Your singer name
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+# Chihiro Momonai
+Has an unfinished VCV voicebank and has 2 CV voicebanks.
+No official artwork yet.

 ## General information
-- Gender: test
+- Gender: Male
-- Height: 111m
+- Height: 165m
-- Weight: 222g
+- Weight: 11037g
-- Age: 33

-## First test bank
-Test description 1
-- Type: Diffsinger
-- Languages: ru, jp

-## Second test bank
-Test description 2
+- Age: 15 (but it can be any age you want)

+## Chihiro Momonai
+Chihiro Momonai
 - Type: UTAU
-- Languages: en
+- Languages: jp